SaapeDesignsInc/BytePoster-Master-Kit/example/ESP-IDF/BMK_Azure_Temp/README.md

 - Clone the "BMK_AzureTemp" project to your PC
 - Clone and configure [arduino-esp32](https://github.com/espressif/arduino-esp32) as componnent of your project.
 - Update the wifi credentials and Azure IoTHub Connection String credentials in main.cpp
 - run "make menuconfig"
--- make sure that you enable AzureIoT module in Arduino Configuration in make menuconfig
 - run "make flash"

+Possible compilation Errors:
+1. Error: ESP32MQTTClient.h - No such file found
+Solution: make sure that you enable AzureIoT module in Arduino Configuration in make menuconfig

+2. Error: 'mbedtls_ssl_conf_psk' was not declared in this scope
+Solution: In the terminal:
+--> make menuconfig
+-->Component Config -> mbedTLS -> TLS Key Exchange Methods ->
+    [*] Enable pre-shared-key ciphersuits
+    [*] Enable PSK based ciphersuite modes

 *Code in this repository is in the Public Domain (or CC0 licensed, at your option.)
 Unless required by applicable law or agreed to in writing, this